The Church of Saint Fermo

 Changes to visiting hours:

-- In May, June, July and September the historical churches will be able to guarantee opening for tourist visits on Saturdays only from 12:30 pm until 2.30 pm, given the possible and numerous liturgical appointments (funerals, weddings, baptisms, confirmations) which are usually held during the summer months.
+- In the months of May, June, July, and September, historical churches may guarantee opening for tourist visits on Saturdays from 12:30 PM to 2:30 PM, given the possible numerous liturgical appointments (funerals, weddings, baptisms, confirmations) that usually take place during the summer months.

 Contact